 It’s true that many stylists and barbers are open across the country, but there is too much physical contact to make distancing possible here and Disney won’t take the risk.

 Savi’s Workshop in Star Wars: Galaxy’s Edge is a definite “Wow” moment for any Star Wars fan visiting Disney World, but it will probably have to change to stay open.
 Guests are gathered together in a small room around a table where they build their own lightsabers.

-Tours might still be possible, but the number of people will have to be reduced.
-Listening devices will need to be thoroughly sanitized before guests can use them and they will have have to keep a good distance between them.
-Also, group sizes will likely be smaller.
+Listening devices would need to be thoroughly sanitized before guests can use them and they will have to keep a good distance between them.

 Resort Hotel Changes